ychen131/dungeon-escape-duo/.doc/MVP Implementation Plan.md

 1. **Levels & Win Condition:**
    * Add an "Exit" tile type.
    * Implement a win condition: when both players are on exit tiles, the game is won.
-   * Create 2-3 hardcoded level layouts.
-Add logic to load the next level after a win.
+   * Create a "map pool" for each difficulty level (e.g., 3 different layouts for Level 1, 2 for Level 2).
+   * When a new level starts, the server will randomly select one map from the appropriate pool.
+This adds significant replay value for low engineering cost.

 2. **UI/UX Polish:**
    * Add simple on-screen text for game states: "Waiting for partner...", "Player 1's Turn", "You Win\!", "Level 2".
    * Ensure the game gracefully handles a player disconnecting.